-There have been some cases where existing the code has limited the ability of faith-based institutions to initiate or expand charitable meal programs.
+There have been some cases where existing code has limited the ability of faith-based institutions to initiate or expand charitable meal programs.
 Changes are proposed to clarify that operating a "meal program" no longer requires a conditional use, or a conditional use amendment.
+This amendment also applies to schools, colleges and community service providers that want to provide meal programs.